Frequently Asked Questions

 - Placed bids for auctions are not winning

 What is credit limit and how can I calculate it?

-The Credit Limit is the amount equal to the amount of the collaterals in place minus any outstanding payment obligations.
+The Credit Limit is the sum of collaterals in place (cash deposit + bank guarantee) minus any outstanding payment obligations.

 For the purpose of the Credit Limit calculation, outstanding payment obligations shall be increased to include the taxes and levies in force.
 Reduction Periods are taken into consideration for the calculation of the Credit Limit.